 The STAR 1-5 program offers the best-in-class figure skating curriculum in Canada, targeting athletes looking for a future in the sport.
 Taught by Skate Canada NCCP coaches, the program introduces participants to the basic figure skating elements to create the foundation for singles, pairs, ice dance and synchronized skating.
 All skaters in this program must have passed CanSkate Stage 6 or equivalent.
 Skaters may be of any age.
 Adaptive skaters who have the required skating ability are welcome.

 STAR 6- GOLD is an assessment and event structure for skaters who completed the STAR 1-5 Program.
 This structure builds on the skills acquired in STAR 1-5 and introduces skaters to more advanced figure skating elements.

-Any adult who has never been on skates before, and would like to learn to skate in a small adult group environment.
+Any adult or teen who has never been on skates before, or has limited skating abilities, and would like to learn to skate or improve in a small adult/teen group environment.